Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 - **Service Bus namespace:** To interact with Azure Service Bus, you'll also need to have a namespace available.
 If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for [creating a Service Bus namespace using the Azure portal](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal).
 There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create a Service bus entity.

-- **C# 8.0:** The Azure Service Bus client library makes use of new features that were introduced in C# 8.0.
-You can still use the library with older versions of C#, but some of its functionality won't be available.
-In order to enable these features, you need to [target .NET Core 3.0](https://docs.microsoft.com/en-us/dotnet/standard/frameworks#how-to-specify-target-frameworks) or [specify the language version](https://docs.microsoft.com/en-gb/dotnet/csharp/language-reference/configure-language-version#override-a-default) you want to use (8.0 or above).
-If you are using Visual Studio, versions prior to Visual Studio 2019 are not compatible with the tools needed to build C# 8.0 projects.
-Visual Studio 2019, including the free Community edition, can be downloaded [here](https://visualstudio.microsoft.com/vs/).

-  **Important Note:** The use of C# 8.0 is mandatory to run the [examples](#examples) and the [samples](#next-steps) without modification.
-You can still run the samples if you decide to tweak them.

 To quickly create the needed Service Bus resources in Azure and to receive a connection string for them, you can deploy our sample template by clicking:

 [![](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-net%2Fmaster%2Fsdk%2Fservicebus%2FAzure.Messaging.ServiceBus%2Fassets%2Fsamples-azure-deploy.json)